Pedestrian Trajectory Prediction Using Dynamics-based Deep Learning: Dynamics-based deep learning

-Generally, human movement trajectories are generally curve rather than straight lines since they avoid collision with obstacles or pedestrians by altering speed and direction at any time when humans are walking toward their destinations.
-It means that the stable gradient descent dynamical system is hard to represent human complex motion.
-In order to imitate various types of pedestrian movements as much as possible, we propose a new asymptotically stable dynamical system based on the natural gradient descent dynamics \cite{rana2020euclideanizing}, shown as follows:
+Typically, human movement trajectories are generally curved rather than straight lines since they avoid collision with obstacles or pedestrians by altering speed and direction at any time when humans are walking toward their destinations.
+Hence, it is difficult for a stable gradient descent dynamical system to represent human complex motion.
+To imitate various types of pedestrian movements, we propose a novel asymptotically stable dynamical system based on the natural gradient descent dynamics \cite{rana2020euclideanizing}, shown as follows:

-Our proposed dynamical system can generate the curved trajectory because of natural gradient descent dynamics that are derived from the stable attractor $\Phi(p_{i}(t))$.
-In addition, our proposed dynamical system is able to maintain stability when $P(p_{i}(t))$ is a positive-definite matrix.
+Our novel dynamical system can generate the curved trajectory because of natural gradient descent dynamics that are derived from the stable attractor $\Phi(p_{i}(t))$.
+In addition, it can maintain stability when $P(p_{i}(t))$ is a positive-definite matrix.

-In our proposed stable dynamical system, the walking velocity of a person, which dominates human walking motion behaviours, can be determined by the positive-definite matrix $P(p_{i}(t))$.
-In order to imitate various behaviours of human movement more realistically, the positive-definite matrix $P(p_{i}(t))$ needs to be endowed with some properties of human motion such as collision avoidance.
+We model human goal-targeted motion representation, but this representation may not be socially acceptable, that is, the lack of social norms like respecting personal space \cite{gupta2018social}.
+In our stable dynamical system, the walking velocity of a person, which dominates human walking behavior is determined by a positive-definite matrix $P(p_{i}(t))$.
+To imitate various types of human movement more realistically, $P(p_{i}(t))$ needs to be endowed with certain properties of human motion, such as social norms.